This page contains detailed information about west’s multiple repository model,

 url-baseis appended with a

 nameto form the URL.

 Locally, this project will be cloned at path

-extra/project-1relative to the west installation’s root directory, since it has an explicit
+extra/project-1relative to the west workspace’s root directory, since it has an explicit

 pathattribute with this value.

 Since the project has no

 masteris used by default.
 The current tip of this branch will be fetched and checked out as a detached